Chapter 1: Carpe Noctem

 Ad augusta per angusta: to rise to a high position over coming hardships.

 It was Sunday, the Lord's Day.
-The afternoon sun cast the gardens Mark was strolling through in oranges and pinks, the scent of the flowers was a rarity among the common scent of filth and smoke.
+The afternoon sun casts the gardens Mark was strolling through in oranges and pinks, the scent of the flowers was a rarity among the common scent of filth and smoke.
 He had just finished his shift at the morgue today, filing more records for their recent body - all in all, a bore.

 The meal awaiting him back home was far more exciting, it was Meena's day to cook.
 There was a pork roast with a side of potatoes and carrots that he was more than happy to devour, even the residue of death couldn't put him off of it.

 "Dr. Hooper!"
 Reluctantly Mark came to a halt, wishing now that he had taken a different route.
-The feminine pitch was disheartening, as there isn't a lot of young ladies that he converses with, at least while in this costume.
+The feminine pitch was disheartening, as there aren't a lot of young ladies that he converses with, at least while in this costume.
 Thinking it would be a nurse, he turned to look upon a woman he didn't recognize.

 An inch shorter than him, she appeared to have barely matured from being a child.
 Wrapped in a coat too big for her, it made her appear smaller than she already was.
 "You are in fact Dr. Hooper?"
 Mark ignored her messy hair and obvious lower-class way of speaking.

-"Yes I am, how can I help you, Miss?"
+"Yes, I am, how can I help you, Miss?"

 The stranger held her hand out, grinning when Mark shook it.
 "My name is Florrie, I'm here to collect you, sir."
 Mark gently dropped the hand, raising a brow.